MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToGamerules.md

 ## List of /gamerule Commands

-Here is a list of the current `/gamerule` commandsFor a full list of `/gamerule` commands and their descriptions, see [gamerule Command](../Commands/commands/gamerule.md).
+For a full list of `/gamerule` commands and their descriptions, see [gamerule Command](../Commands/commands/gamerule.md).

 ## Sample /gamerule Configurations